 Calling the Viewer

-A Viewer generated through an API can only be accessed via a URL that can be called with a call to the API.
+A Viewer generated through an API can only be accessed via a URL that can be retrieved with a call to the API.
 This access URL is a URL to signoSign/Universal containing a generated character string that grants one-time authorised access to the Viewer.
 When calling, the session of the calling client is logged in using the access data with which the instancetoken was also requested.
 The client remains logged in until an explicit logout is carried out or the instancetoken is revoked.
 Calling the URL automatically invalidates this.
 Please also note that any number of URL can be created for an instance.

 A server session can open any number of Viewers of one instancetoken.
 The Viewers of a second instancetoken can only be opened once all Viewers of the first instancetoken have been closed.